Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Michigan Healthcare Power of Attorney
+FAQs about making a Michigan Medical Power of Attorney

-A Michigan Healthcare Power of Attorney is a legal document that gives a selected individual or entity permission to make healthcare decisions for you, such as refusing or requesting certain medical treatments, if you cannot do so.
+A Michigan Medical Power of Attorney is a legal document that gives a selected individual or entity permission to make healthcare decisions for you, such as refusing or requesting certain medical treatments, if you cannot do so.

 The individual granting permission is called the "principal," while the people or entities gaining authority are known as the "agents."
 Designed for Michigan residents, this Power of Attorney for health care can be used in Kent County, Genesee County, Washtenaw County, and in all other counties and municipalities throughout the state.
 All Michigan Medical PoA forms from Rocket Lawyer can be edited to address your particular circumstances.
 This essential legal document provides proof to medical facilities and other parties that your selected representative is legally allowed to make choices for you.